 But if any of the following reasons resonate with you, then maybe you should.

-It’s easy to open for non-residents
+It can be easy to open for non-residents (in some cases)

 Many countries make it quite hard to open bank accounts.
 That’s true for popular financial centers like Singapore and Hong Kong.
 And it’s true for lots for countries in the EU, too.